 Market Sentiment and the Cross-section of Expected Stock Returns

-We present evidence that market sentiment is positively priced in the cross-section of stock returns in low-sentiment periods.
-We estimate individual stock exposure to market sentiment and find that, in periods of low market sentiment, stocks in the highest sentiment beta quintile generate a 0.66% higher ex-post monthly return, on average, relative to stocks in the lowest sentiment beta quintile.
-However, this return spread is no longer significant in medium- or high-sentiment periods.
-This is consistent with asymmetric pricing wherein overpricing in high-sentiment periods is more prevalent than underpricing in low-sentiment periods due to short-sale constraints.
+Kozak, Nagel, and Santosh (2018) present a theory that suggests market sentiment is a state variable.
+This study presents evidence that market sentiment is positively priced in the cross-section of stock returns, conditional on aggregate investor sentiment levels.
+We estimate individual stock exposure to market sentiment and find that, following periods of low market sentiment, stocks in the highest sentiment beta quintile generate a 0.74% higher ex-post monthly return than stocks in the lowest sentiment beta quintile.
+However, this return spread is not significant following medium- or high-sentiment periods.
+This finding is consistent with the argument that overpricing following high-sentiment periods is more prevalent than underpricing following low-sentiment periods due to short-sale constraints.

 JEL Classification: G12, G41